imperva/stepping/README.md

 to your Step is required.
 Duplicating Steps that don't implement the Identity interface will lead to a runtime exception.

 ### Duplicated Nodes
-In order to maximize CPU usage, Steeping enables consumers to split the workload to multiple Threads.
+In order to maximize CPU usage, Stepping enables consumers to split the workload to multiple Threads.

 Consumers just need to specify the number of Steps nodes and internally Stepping will create the corresponding number of threads that will work in-parallel on the data inorder to increase throughput: